shehabk/caffe_toy_example/README.md

 Test:

-	1) Modify the python script testSample.py  and run it to see the result of a specific image.
-The variables to change are caffe_root , model_def, model_weights,sampleImgPath
+	1) Modify the python script testSample.py  and run the script to see the result of a specific image.
+The variables to change are caffe_root , model_def, model_weights,sampleImgPath.